bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 ### Publishing your Package with PyPI

 1. Register for a test PyPI account
-2. Publish your package as lambdata-yourusername (to avoid conflicts)
+2. Publish your package as bloomdata-yourusername (to avoid conflicts)
-3. Start a Python notebook, and install your package with !pip install --index-url [https://test.pypi.org/simple/](https://test.pypi.org/simple/) lambdata-yourusername
+3. Start a Python notebook, and install your package with !pip install --index-url [https://test.pypi.org/simple/](https://test.pypi.org/simple/) bloomdata-yourusername
-4. import lambdata_yourusername as lambdata in your notebook, and try it out!
+4. import bloomdata_yourusername as bloomdata in your notebook, and try it out!

 We suggest using [Twine](https://pypi.org/project/twine/#:~:text=Twine%20is%20a%20utility%20for,and%20links%20to%20additional%20resources.) for uploading your pypi packages.
 Twine itself can be installed with pipenv install -d twine so it is a development dependency.